NYCPlanning/db-housingdev/README.md

 ### Important notes on analysis approaches
 - When calculating totals of completed units (i.e. real growth that has occured during a time range), users should take the sum of the annual incremental changes during the desired years.
 - Users should be wary of doing data aggregations using u_net and u_net_complete.
 These two fields are generally only useful when looking at individual jobs and tracking their progress.
-Aggregated total of these fields are not meaningful and could easily be misiused, because of the variance in time scale involved between projects.
+Aggregated total of these fields are not meaningful, because of the variance in time scale involved between projects.
 - **Filtering criteria to consider for all analyses:**
 	- **Withdrawn job applications** (flagged in dcp_status field)
 	- **Duplicates** (flagged in x_dup_flag field)